siggame/blog/MegaMinerAI-Rules.md

 Schedule and Phases of Competition
 ----------------------------------

-All times are local (Central Time)
+All times are local (Central Time).
+Dinner on Saturday and breakfast on Sunday are provided to competing teams that have paid their registration fees.

 -   Saturday